foolin/golem-lang/docs/tutorial.md

 ```

-The functions 'Rectangle' and 'Box' are very much like what one might call 'constructors'
+The functions 'newRectangle' and 'newBox' are very much like what one might call 'constructors'
 in another language.
 The structs that they return have functions as entries
 (e.g. 'area()'), and these functions refer to the 'this' keyword, and to captured
 variables.
 As such, the functions are an awful lot like what one might call a